 How to prepare before your first lesson

-Try these simple steps the night before your lesson:
+Here are some simple things to do the night before your lesson:

 Common mistakes learners make in lesson one

-Some learners grip the steering wheel too tightly.
-Others forget mirror checks at first.
-Many learners release the clutch too quickly.
+Some pupils hold the steering wheel too tightly.
+Others fail to do the mirror check initially.
+A lot of students are releasing the clutch too quickly.

 How long before you feel comfortable driving

-In most cases, confidence improves within the first few sessions because:
+In most cases, confidence is improved after the first couple of sessions, because:

 Instructor tip section